influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/_index.md

     parent: Data formats
 ---

 Telegraf contains many general purpose plugins that use a configurable parser for parsing input data into [metrics][].
-This allows, for example, the
-`kafka_consumer` input plugin to process messages formatted in InfluxDB Line Protocol or in JSON format.
-Telegraf supports the following input data formats:
+This allows input plugins such as [`kafka_consumer` input plugin](/telegraf/v1.27/plugins/#input-kafka_consumer) to consume and process different data formats, such as InfluxDB Line Protocol or JSON.
+Telegraf supports the following input **data formats**:

 {{< children >}}